 Reaction & Thoughts:

-There is also an obvious desire to stay away from the then practice of placing the camera at a distance that mimics the point of view of a theatergoer.
+Hitchcock stays away from the then practice of placing the camera at a distance that mimics the point of view of a theatergoer.
 Hitchcock either goes for long shots or brings the camera into the action, close but not close enough to be considered a close-up.
 Unless you watch a lot of silent movies, you’ll probably won’t be able to notice these little touches.
 Hitchcock is moving cinema forward without even knowing it.

 I also liked how sexual innuendos (“you’ll only feel the velvet glove and never know I was breaking you in”) are spread throughout the film.
 It’s all very subtle and I’m sure Hitchcock enjoyed inserting these bits of naughtiness into the narrative — this is one way the director defied strict moral standards of the Jazz Age time period.

 The acting is good too.
-Thomas and Hall-Davis give fine dramatic performances.
+Jameson Thomas and Lillian Hall-Davis give fine dramatic performances.
 Gordon Harker (Champagne) provides good comic relief as the grumpy servant Churdles Ash.
 The cast also includes Gibb McLaughlin as Henry Coaker, Louie Pounds as Widow Windeatt, and Maud Gill as Thirza Tapper.

 Conclusions & Final Thoughts:

 The Farmer’s Wife is lesser Hitchcock, no doubts about it.
 It’s definitely his weakest movie up to this point.
 However, it’s well-staged, and entertaining.
 And it is filled with humor and tenderness.
 B&W, 127 minutes, Not Rated.